Dr. Michael D. Matlock

 - B.A., Southern Wesleyan University

 Professor Matlock is engaged in biblical and theological scholarship for both the church and the academic guild.
-His book, Discovering the Traditions of Prose Prayers in Early Jewish Literature (T&T Clark) offers cutting-edge research for scholars, teachers, and emerging scholars in the field of prayer in Second Temple studies.
-He is currently writing two commentaries, 1 Chronicles and 2 Chronicles and the Prayer of Manasseh for the Septuagint Commentary Series (Brill Publishers).
-Dr. Matlock is also currently writing a devotional commentary on Daniel 1-6 for small group inductive Bible study.
-He has written articles for the New Interpreter’s Dictionary of the Bible (Abingdon Press) and the Dictionary for the Septuagint and Early Greek Jewish Scriptures (Scholar’s Publisher) as well as articles for scholarly journals and invited essays for serial volumes such as Journal for the Study of Old Testament and Studies in Scripture in Early Judaism and Christianity (T&T Clark).
+He has published two books, Discovering the Traditions of Prose Prayers in Early Jewish Literature (T&T Clark) and a devotional commentary on Daniel 1-6 (Seedbed).
+He is currently writing two technical commentaries, 1 Chronicles and 2 Chronicles and the Prayer of Manasseh for the Septuagint Commentary Series (Brill Publishers).
+He has written articles for such publications as the Journal for the Study of the Old Testament, New Interpreter’s Dictionary of the Bible, Encyclopedia of the Bible and Its Reception, T&T Clark Companion to Second Temple Judaism, and the Global Wesleyan Dictionary of Biblical Theology.
+He has also written essays for collections in the Library of New Testament Studies (T&T Clark), Deuterocanonical Books and Cognate Literature (De Gruyter), and Ancient Israel and Its Literature (SBL) as well as for stand alone volumes published by Baker Academic and Eisenbrauns.